saidat-tech/Dockerized-Inventory-System/README.md

 User requests are sent to the containerized application, where the Express API processes inventory operations and the React frontend renders the user interface.

+## Skip to Step 7 to see how Docker is being put to action.

 ## Step 1 — Create the project folder

 - Go to your Downloads folder and create the project folder then move into the project folder: